 - The letter will be available for 10 days from the date of the decision

-For other UR request types, complete the appropriate prior authorization request form from the list below, and submit it with supporting documentation.
+For the below services requiring authorization from the UR department, complete the appropriate prior authorization request form, and submit it with supporting documentation.

 Independent Exercise (C59a) form for independent exercise